-The iPad mini 2 and iPad mini 3 won't get the company's iPadOS 13 update when it arrives later on this year.
+The iPad mini 2 and iPad mini 3 don't get the company's iPadOS 13 update.
+They'll stay put on Apple's iOS 12 operating system.

-The iPad mini 5's upgraded hardware ensures you get the latest features from Apple.
+The iPad mini 5's upgraded hardware ensures you get the latest features from Apple down the road.
 Older devices typically don't get the full version of Apple's latest software due to hardware limitations (and marketing purposes).